 Students have the opportunity to discover new locales and meet foreign officials while earning credits from ABA-accredited law schools.

-Charleston School of Law is currently co-sponsoring study abroad opportunities with Stetson Law in three locations:
+Charleston School of Law is currently co-sponsoring study abroad opportunities with Stetson Law in two locations:

 • The Hague, Netherlands